LM-Kit/lm-kit-net-samples/README.md

 **LM-Kit.NET** is a **cross-platform SDK** that brings together **LLMs (Large Language Models)** and **SLMs (Small Language Models)** for an extensive range of AI functionalities.
 It enables **Quick-Start AI Agents**, supports **multi-agent orchestration**, and offers a consistent API for C# and VB.NET.
 Whether you want to customize existing AI agents or build new ones, LM-Kit.NET provides a robust and streamlined approach to modern AI development.

 **AI Agent Runtime for .NET**
-**Quick-Start AI Agents and Orchestration**

 ### **Product Overview & API Reference**
 LM-Kit.NET delivers **Multimodal Generative AI** solutions for .NET, facilitating the creation and customization of AI Agents as well as comprehensive multi-agent coordination.
-Its capabilities—ranging from data processing, text analysis, and translation to text generation and model optimization—integrate smoothly into your .NET projects.
+Its capabilities, ranging from data processing, text analysis, and translation to text generation and model optimization—integrate smoothly into your .NET projects.
 By leveraging cutting-edge AI techniques, LM-Kit.NET empowers developers to build advanced solutions with minimal complexity.

 👉 Find additional documentation and detailed guides in the **LM-Kit Docs**:  [https://docs.lm-kit.com](https://docs.lm-kit.com)